Norsu296/futurniture/README.md

 # Futurniture
 A simple application for order processing in a small company.
 The application allows adding and managing products, categories, customers, users along with validation of the entered data.
-The application is currently under constant development.
-I am not a frontend devoloper so the application is not very beautiful.
 ## Used technologies:
 * Java
 * Spring boot